 (3) Proposed metrics to be developed within the project.

-The Study Group also seeks input on other Metrology related projects which are recommended to be considered for standardization
+The Study Group also seeks input on other metrology related projects that are recommended for standardization

 Submit your contribution by the deadline of 11 July 2012 following the IEEE 802.16 Document Submission Instructions <http://ieee802.org/16/submit.html> using the File Code "Smet".